ctippett/DATA6550_Bias/README.md

 ## Dataset
 Our dataset is diabetes_data.csv in the Data folder.
 The different data values can be found below.
 The dataset comes from the class DATA 6500 from Fall of 2024, taught by Dr. Liu.

+The dataset used in this project represents 10 years (1999-2008) of clinical care at 130 US hospitals and integrated delivery networks.
+It includes over 100,000 hospital admissions from patients with diabetes, covered across 50 states in the USA.

 1. encounter id: Integer unique identifier of an encounter.
 2. patient nbr: Integer unique identifier of a patient.
 3. race: Race of the patient, represented as a string (e.g., Caucasian, African American).